-For processing data within the context of our online system and making contact via contact forms and email newsletters
+for the processing of our data in the context of our online systems and for establishing contact by means of contact forms and email newsletters

-For processing data within the context of our online system and making contact via contact forms and email newsletters
+for the processing of our data in the context of our online systems and for establishing contact by means of contact forms and email newsletters

 Thank you for your interest in our company.
 The protection of your personal data is of paramount concern for us.
-We therefore want to inform you comprehensively about the information we collect on our websites, the purpose we use it for, who we might make it available to and what rights you have (art.
+We therefore want to inform you comprehensively about the information we collect on our websites, the purpose for which we use it, who we might make it available to and what rights you have (Art.
 12 and 13 of the General Data Protection Regulation – GDPR).

-Our personal privacy measures are guided by the General Data Protection Regulation (GDPR, VO EU 2016/679), effective 2018-05-25, and the Federal Data Protection Act (BDSG).
-With the simple citation of a regulation enclosed in parentheses, we want to express which standard is used to justify the data processing, and if personal data are processed during this process.
+Our personal privacy measures are guided by the General Data Protection Regulation (GDPR, Regulation (EU) 2016/679), effective May 25, 2018, and the Federal Data Protection Act (BDSG).
+Should personal data be processed in a particular instance, we want to express which standard is used to justify the data processing through a simple parenthetical citation of a regulation.

 WAGO Kontakttechnik GmbH (under Swiss law) & Co.
 KG